girobusan/latid/docs/en/themes.md

 Notes on theme development
 --------------------------
-When developing your theme, remember, that all assets, such as css files, images and scripts will be at `/themes/theme-name.a` directory and set up your development environment accordingly.
+When developing your theme, remember that all assets, such as css files, images and scripts will be at `/themes/theme-name.a` directory and set up your development environment accordingly.
 Read [templating doc](templates.md) about developing templates for your theme.